jenspfahl/anotherpass-browserextension/README.md

 5. The user clicks on "Link new device" and a new screen is shown
 6. The app asks
     1. for a human name of the new link (e.g. "My laptop")
-    2. to scan the QR code presented from the browser extension
+    2. to scan the QR code presented by the browser extension
 7. Once scanned, the app displays the same unique identifier  as the extension
 8. The user has to enter the IP or host name displayed in the app into the related field in the extension and click on "Next" button
 9. The app and the extension begin to process.
 When done, both show a linking confirmation with a fingerprint wich should be equal